Noteworthy Sheet Music is delighted to offer contemporary works by the following composers:

 In addition, NSM currently offers several arrangements and transcriptions by Mr. Bloom: The Wreck of the Hesperus (Hatton/Longfellow) for tenor, flute, clarinet, violin, viola, and double bass; Chaconne (Bach) for solo flute or alto flute; Der Hirt auf dem Felsen (Schubert) obbligato for alto flute; Romanza Andaluza (Sarasate) for flute, Fantaisie (Saint-Saëns) for flute, Quartet No.1 (Arriaga) for flute, and Sonata, Op.22 (Bauer) for alto flute.

 The following CDs featuring Peter H. Bloom are available from NSM: Measure for Measure: the Music of Shakespeare's Plays; Amoroso: The Heartbeat of Brazil; Grand Concert!
-Dramatic Concert & Ballroom Music Heard in 19th Century America; and Tea-Time Classics; and A Rite for All Souls; and Exuberant Ellingtonia, Flute & Piano Sessions.
+Dramatic Concert & Ballroom Music Heard in 19th Century America; Tea-Time Classics; and A Rite for All Souls; and Exuberant Ellingtonia, Flute & Piano Sessions.